Sensory Integration and Occupational Therapy-

 It occurs when the sensory input registered in the nervous system.
 After the successful registration of input, the next process is sensory processing or integration.

-Now, what is sensory processing or Sensory Integration?
+Now, what is sensory processing?

 Sensory integration, which is basic to sensory perception, is the ability to organize (or integrate) sensory information (or input) at the brainstem level.
 We perceive and learn through our senses, and sensory input precedes a motor output.
 Sensory integration affects the efficiency of higher center function after the sensory information has been processed.
 There is more efficient brain output when both hemispheres work together.